revel/meta/release/README.md

 ## Process

-* run `prepare.sh`, this will:
+    # prepare.sh \<version\> \<min golang version\>
+    prepare.sh 0.15.0 1.7

 * checkout everything into a tmp working directory
 * ensure that develop is up to date with master (git merge master)
 * create the release branch from develop
 * update the `revel/revel` changelog, readme, and version.go
 * update the `revel/revel.github.io` version

 * make updates to the repos
     * this is our chance to make any final changes before it goes to master